-Particulars As at March 31, 2023 As at March 31, 2022 (i) Amount remaining unpaid to any supplier as at the end of the accounting year - Principal - Interest\ 2.94 0.17 (ii) The amount of interest paid by the buyer in terms of Section 16 of the MSMED Act along with the amount of the payment made to the supplier beyond the appointed day during each accounting year. - - (iii) The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act. - - (iv) The amount of interest accrued and remaining unpaid at the end of each accounting year.
-0.17 - (v) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the MSMED Act. - -
+Act, 2006 (MSMED Act): ( In ₹ Lakh) Particulars As at March 31, 2024 As at March 31, 2023 (i) Amount remaining unpaid to any supplier as at the end of the accounting year Principal 4.20 2.94 Interest (ii) The amount of interest paid by the buyer in terms of Section 16 of the 0.19 0.17 MSMED Act along with the amount of the payment made to the supplier beyond the appointed day during each accounting year. - - (iii) The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act. - - (iv) The amount of interest accrued and remaining unpaid at the end of each accounting year.
+0.19 0.17 (v) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the MSMED Act. - - ote 2.22 Other financial liabilities ( In ₹ Lakh Particulars As at March 31, 2024 As at March 31, 2023 Salary payable Unpaid Dividend Outstanding expenses 39.56 82.38 265.53 19.28 66.32 220.71 Total 387.47 306.31

-Note: Dues to Micro, Small and Medium Enterprise have been determined to the extent such parties have been identified on the basis of information available with the Company.
+Note : Dues to Micro, Small and Medium Enterprise have been determined to the extent such parties have been identified on the basis of information available with the Company.
 This has been relied upon by the Auditors.